erikasy23/CmCt/README.md

 Next, run the `test/create_lithk_netcdfs.ipynb` notebook to create test model data for both ice sheets.
 Finally, run the `notebooks/IMBIE/imbie_comparison.ipynb` notebook, which will compare the test input data against IMBIE observations.
 This can be run for both ice sheets by changing the options in the `notebooks/IMBIE/imbie_comparison.ipynb` notebook.

-## Getting started (less quickly)
+## Going further
 TBD

 ---

-# Details
-## Mass change comparisons
-Mass change comparisons use observations from the Ice sheet Mass Balance Inter-comparison Exercise (IMBIE) and from satellite altimetry from Gravity Recovery and Climate Experiment (GRACE) and GRACE-FO.

-To download IMBIE datasets:
-1. TBD

-To download GRACE and GRACE-FO datasets:
-1. TBD

-## Surface elevation comparison
+# Details --- surface elevation comparison
 The surface elevation comparison calculates differences between modeled surface elevations and observations from satellite laser (ICESat (Ice, Cloud, and land Elevation Satellite)), radar (ERS-1, ERS-2 (European Remote-Sensing Satellite), and Envisat (Environmental Satellite)) altimetry.

 To install the surface elevation comparison code: